Skip to main content

 note

-Order of routes matters.
-First matched route will be execute
+The order of routes matters.
+The first matched route will be executed.

 import AbstractController from "@adaptivestone/framework/modules/AbstractController.js";